Clicky

-Why Judgement Begins In The House of God: Facing The Ultimate Consequence Of Sin
+Why Judgement Begins In The House Of God: Facing The Ultimate Consequence Of Sin

 The phrase “judgement begins in the house of God” is a biblical expression found in 1 Peter 4:17 which reads, “For it is time for judgment to begin with God’s household; and if it begins with us, what will the outcome be for those who do not obey the gospel of God?”